Opera

 have fun.

-I work as a one-on-one writing coach.
+I coach writers with respect.
 In a sliding scale private Zoom session, we can talk frankly about your writing goals, challenges, and strengths.
-I love it when you write.

-If you’d rather hire me to write for you, you can email or tweet me.
+If you’d rather hire me to write for you, shoot me an email.

 Julie (Stacy Ross) in "Free For All," flanked by house puppeteers Miyaka P. Cochrane and Charlie Gray.
 (Photo: Ben Krantz, 2019.)